hiroki-it/tech-notebook/docs/cloud_computing/cloud_computing_aws_resource_kms.md

   "Statement":
     [
       {
-        "Sid": "Allow an external account to use this KMS key", "Effect": "Allow",
+        "Sid": "Allow an external account to use this AWS KMS key", "Effect": "Allow",
         "Principal":
           {